-Now, our train ride takes a good 90 minutes, so in addition to our performance hiking boots, designer backpacks brimming with gear, and a hell yeah let’s do this attitude, we came prepared with the cheapest snacks and drinks Japan’s fine kombini establishments offer for the honestly not-so-long ride into the sticks.
+That train ride takes a good 90 minutes, so in addition to our boots, backpacks, and a can-do attitude, we also came with snacks and drinks.
+Nothing short of the available at Japan’s fine kombini establishments.

-This is where we would stay, and had 2 Japanese-style rooms complete with tatami and futon on the 3rd floor of the massive residence, both of which open up to a spacious veranda perfect for barbecues overlooking the city and the bay.
+We would stay here in 2 Japanese-style rooms on the 3rd floor.
+Both rooms opened up to a spacious veranda perfect for barbecues overlooking the city.

-But we arrived after 11PM and were ourselves somewhat tired, so the barbecuing would have to wait for later and we retired to our rooms in the the solitude of Yugawara’s hills.
+But we arrived after 11PM and were ourselves somewhat tired, so the barbecuing would have to wait for later.
+We retired to our rooms in the the solitude of Yugawara’s hills.

 Driving in Tokyo isn’t great, though that’s hardly exclusive to Tokyo alone.
-City driving world-wide is, in my personal opinion that I assume is also widely held, veritably intolerable.
-Traffic, construction, concrete closing in on you from every corner, it can be a supremely uncomfortable experience.
-This is one reason I vie for bicycles over cars: while not a perfect solution, they sure make moving around much easier.
+I find city driving world-wide is veritably intolerable.
+Traffic, construction, concrete everywhere, it can be a supremely uncomfortable experience.
+This is one reason I prefer bicycles over cars: while not perfect, they make moving around much easier.

 Driving in inaka is another story.
-Japan’s natural beauty — attributable to the confluence of mountains, forests, and beaches that makes up so much of the country — really opens up once you’re sufficiently outside the city limits, and more often than not you’ll find yourself cruising through luscious dreamscapes swirling with the colors of the natural world with no other humans in sight.
-Sure, there can be construction and assholes there, too, but inaka driving at least offers you a reprieve from the never-ending barrage of anxiety that city driving so easily provides.
+Japan’s natural beauty really opens up once you’re sufficiently outside the city limits.
+More often than not you’ll be cruising through luscious dreamscapes swirling with natural colors and devoid of humans.
+Inaka driving offers a reprieve from the never-ending barrage of anxiety that cities so easily provide.

 So off we went, heading south towards the extremely isolated reaches of Izu City, the Amagi Mountain Range.

-I thought he meant that this was a massive vacant ghost hotel that he’s been secretly renovating, but alas, I was wrong; this was a functional hotel (the Hotel Harvest Amagi Kogen, in fact), and it had a spectacular view of Mt.
-Fuji (claimed by both Shizuoka and Yamanashi prefectures) he wanted to show us.
+I thought he meant that this was a massive vacant ghost hotel that he’s been secretly renovating, but I was wrong.
+Instead, this was the very functional Hotel Harvest Amagi Kogen, and it had a spectacular view of Mt.
+Fuji he wanted to show us.

-Each and every one of these experiences have multiple people and places involved, all of whom interact with each other in a wonderfully dynamic manner.
-It’s a pleasure to have the opportunity to explore these properties in the first place, but to do so with old and new friends alike really takes this ongoing adventure to an entirely higher level.
+Each of these experiences have multiple people and places involved, all of whom interact with each other dynamically.
+I’m glad to explore these properties on my own, but to do so with friends really takes it to another level.